vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-4-data-loading.md

 ### Load data using the `gpload` utility

-Cloudberry Database provides a wrapper program for `gpfdist` called `gpload` that does much of the work to set up external table and data movement.
+Apache Cloudberry provides a wrapper program for `gpfdist` called `gpload` that does much of the work to set up external table and data movement.
 In this exercise, you will reload the `faa_otp_load` table using the gpload utility.

 In this section, we walk through the process of loading data with `gpload`.
 The steps are: